 The Water and Sewer Fund is broken into two parts: the force main system that connects Fort Lauderdale to other municipalities, and the individual water fund which addresses gravity systems and smaller force mains.

 Mr. Dodd moved on to roads, noting that the City has 536 miles of roadways, which are broken down into good, satisfactory, fair, or poor condition.
-Public Works receives approximately $1.5 million each year for milling and resurfacing, which is done on roads that are in poor to fair condition.
-Chair Mammano noted that 86 miles of roadways are classified in poor to fair condition.
+Public Works receives approximately $1.5 million each year for milling and resurfacing, for roads that are in poor to fair condition.
+Chair Mammano noted that 86 miles of roadways are classified in poor to failed condition.

 Another unfunded priority in addition to paving is alleyways, which are not part of a funded program within the City.
 The Department hopes to recommend that alleyways be considered for funding in next year’s budget cycle.